samelody/components/README.md

 - `wifile`: [IDEA] Transfer files via Wi-Fi.
 - `router`: [IDEA] A routing library for Android.
 - `solunar`: [IDEA] A solar and lunar calendar library for Android.

+# Git Flow

+The develop branch is `master`，and the product-ready branch is `release`.

 # License